lmweber/Jackson-periodontal-disease/README.md

-# Code and data for Jackson *et al.* (2015) study on equine periodontal disease
+## Code and data for Jackson *et al.* (2015) study on equine periodontal disease

-This repository contains R code and data to reproduce the statistical analysis in Jackson *et al.* (2015).
+This repository contains R code and data to reproduce the statistical analysis in the Jackson *et al.* (2015) paper, which investigated the effectiveness of different treatment methods for equine cheek teeth periodontal disease.

 ### Contents